 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

 The September 2015 intake for TSP is now full and all new applications will be considered for the September 2016 intake.

-Vendor exams: Students may also challenge seven highly relevant industry certifications from Microsoft, CompTIA, and Apple.
+Vendor exams: Students may also challenge seven highly relevant industry certifications from Microsoft and CompTIA.

 Graduates find careers in a variety of industries including business, finance, government, health, information technology, telecommunications and service.

 Depending on previous academic and work experience, career paths for graduates may include but are not limited to user support specialist, junior network administrator, helpdesk support, user support analyst and technical support analyst.

 Please ensure you have reviewed the detailed information on this site, using the navigation to the right, before submitting the form below.